-© Zenith CW Pty Ltd ABN 20 639 121 403 (Chant West), Authorised Representative of Zenith Investment Partners Pty Ltd ABN 27 103 132 672, AFSL 226872 under AFS Representative Number 1280401, 2021.
+© Zenith CW Pty Ltd ABN 20 639 121 403 (Chant West), Authorised Representative of Zenith Investment Partners Pty Ltd ABN 27 103 132 672, AFSL 226872 under AFS Representative Number 1280401, 2022.
 The criteria used by Chant West to judge its awards are subjective ratings that have been determined by us based on data (including historical financial performance information) supplied by third parties.
 While such information is believed to be accurate, Chant West does not accept responsibility for any inaccuracy in such data.
 Chant West does not make any representation or give any guarantee or assurance as to the performance or success of any financial product based on the subjective ratings provided.
 Past performance is not a reliable indicator of future performance.
-The Chant West does not nake any representation or give any guarantee or assurance as to the performance to be advice, it is General Advice (s766B Corporations Act) only.
-Individuals should seek their own independent financial advice and consider the appropriateness of any financial product the objectives, financial situation or needs of any specific person, including target markets of financial products, where applicable.
+The Chant West awards do not constitute financial product advice, however, to extent that the awards are considered to be advice, it is General Advice (5766B Corporations Act) only.
+Individuals should seek their own independent financial advice and consider the appropriateness of any financial product in light of their own circumstances and needs before making any investment decision.
+Chant West has not taken into account the objectives, financial situation or needs of any specific person, including target markets of financial products, where applicable.
 It is not a specific recommendation to purchase, sell or hold any product(s) and is subject to change at any time without prior notice.
-Individuals should consider the appropriateness of any advice in light of their own objectives, financial is futuations or needs and should obtain a copy of and consider the appropriateness of any advice in light of their own decision.
-Ratings are provided in good fait and are believed to be accurate, however, no representation, warranty or undertaking any idecision.
-Ratings are provided in good fait and are believed to copyright and may not be reproduced, modified or distributed without the consent of the copyright owner.
-Except for any liability which cannot be excluded, Chant West does not accept any liability whether direct or indirect, arising from use of the ratings.
-Past performance is not an
+Individuals should consider the appropriateness of any advice in light of their own objectives, financial situations or needs and should obtain a copy of and consider any relevant PDS or offer document before making any decision.
+Ratings are provided in good faith and are believed to be accurate, however, no representation, warranty or undertaking is provided in relation to their accuracy or completeness.
+Ratings are subject to copyright and may not be reproduced, modified or distributed without the consent of the copyright owner.
+Except for any liability which cannot

 The rating is issued by SuperRatings Pty Ltd ABN 95 100 192 283 AFSL 311880 (SuperRatings).
 Ratings are general advice only and have been prepared without taking account of your objectives, financial situation or needs.
 Consider your personal circumstances, read the product disclosure statement and seek independent financial advice before investing.
 The rating is not a recommendation to purchase, sell or hold any product.
 Past performance information is not indicative of future performance.
 Ratings are subject to change without notice and SuperRatings assumes no obligation to update.
 SuperRatings uses objective criteria and receives a fee for publishing awards.
-Visit www.superratings.com.au for ratings information and to access the full report. © 2021 SuperRatings.
-All rights reserved.
+Visit www.superratings.com.au for ratings information and to access the full report.